 The best handheld GPS for hunting includes a variety of desirable features, but the most important feature is the actual GPS unit itself.
 GPS stands for Global Positioning System which uses satellites that include atomic clocks that send out their time and location.
 The GPS unit receives information from several satellites and uses that information to find the location of the device.
 Handheld GPS systems have small screens that display the location on a map.
 Most GPS units lock onto at least four satellites and the more they lock onto, the more accurate the map location is.

-What to Expect from a GPS Device?
+Types of Handheld GPS – What to Expect from a GPS Device

 In today’s tech-heavy world, smartphones come with location settings, but these rely on cell phone towers, not GPS satellites.
 Using a smartphone out in the wilderness is not a reliable way to determine location because of the lack of cell towers.
 A GPS device is a better choice, because the satellites can locate anyone on Earth who has a working device.
 While hunting in the wilderness, handheld GPS reviews show that these devices work significantly better than any smart phone.